 For the mother, the risks include severe lacerations, shock caused by excessive blood loss, rectum injuries, bladder injuries, intrapartum rupture of the uterus as well as others.

 If you suspect you or your child has been the victim of a birth injury due to the improper use of forceps, it is critical for you to seek prompt legal advice from a qualified medical malpractice lawyer.
-For more than 80 years, the attorneys at The Law Offices of John Day, P.C. have represented parents and children for birth injuries.
+For more than 30 years, the attorneys at The Law Offices of John Day, P.C. have represented parents and children for birth injuries.
 John Day is board-certified in Medical Malpractice by the American Board of Professional Liability Attorneys.
 Because of his wealth of experience, he has repeatedly testified before the Tennessee Legislature regarding Tennessee's medical malpractice laws.
+Since 2007, Best Lawyers has recognized John in the area of medical malpractice and twice Best Lawyers has named him the Medical Malpractice Lawyer of the Year for Nashville.
 To assist with medical questions and issues, we employ a nurse on staff full-time, and our medical malpractice attorneys have access to highly-qualified and sophisticated experts and doctors to help prepare and win your case.

 We handle all forceps injury birth cases on a contingency basis.
 In other words, we do not get paid unless we recover money for you.
 Most medical malpractice cases are extremely expensive to pursue.
 The expenses often range in the hundreds of thousands of dollars.
-At The Law Offices of John Day, P.C. we advance those case expenses so you do not have to pay a penny out of pocket to pursue compensation.
+At The Law Offices of John Day, P.C. we advance those case expenses, interest-free, so you do not have to pay a penny out-of-pocket to pursue compensation.
 For more information on our fees and how we handle case expenses, click here.